 Example.
-For example, assume that you are a U.S. resident employed under an 8-month contract with a Canadian firm to install equipment in their Montreal plant.
+You are a U.S. resident employed under an 8-month contract with a Canadian firm to install equipment in their Montreal plant.
 During the calendar year you were physically present in Canada for 179 days and were paid \$16,500 (Canadian) for your services.
-Although you were in Canada for not more than 183 days during the year, your income is not exempt from Canadian income tax because it was paid by a Canadian for the year.
+Although you were in Canada for not more than 183 days during the year, your income is not exempt from Canadian income tax because it was paid by a Canadian resident and was more than \$10,000 (Canadian) for the year.